 About

-Judge James E. Rogan, former United States Congressman from California, is a graduate of the University of California at Berkeley and the UCLA School of Law, where he served as a member of the UCLA Law Review.
+James E. Rogan, former United States Congressman from and Superior Court judge from California, is a graduate of the University of California at Berkeley and the UCLA School of Law, where he served as a member of the UCLA Law Review.

 As a Los Angeles County Deputy District Attorney, he specialized in the prosecution of Crips and Bloods gang murderers; California Lawyer Magazine named him as one of the state’s most effective prosecutors.
 Appointed by Governor Deukmejian at age 33, he became California’s youngest sitting judge at the time, and his colleagues later selected him as presiding judge.